Altinity/ClickHouse/.github/ISSUE_TEMPLATE/70_performance-issue.md

 ---
 name: Performance issue
-about: Report something working slower than expected
+about: Report something that works slower than expected
 title: ''
 labels: performance
 assignees: ''

 ---

-(you don't have to strictly follow this form)

-**Describe the situation**
+## Describe the situation
 What exactly works slower than expected?

-**How to reproduce**
+## How to reproduce the behavior

-* Which ClickHouse server version to use
+* Which Altinity Stable Build version to use
 * Which interface to use, if matters
 * Non-default settings, if any
 * `CREATE TABLE` statements for all tables involved
 * Sample data for all these tables, use [clickhouse-obfuscator](https://github.com/ClickHouse/ClickHouse/blob/master/programs/obfuscator/Obfuscator.cpp#L42-L80) if necessary
 * Queries to run that lead to slow performance

-**Expected performance**
-What are your performance expectation, why do you think they are realistic?
-Has it been working faster in older ClickHouse releases?
-Is it working faster in some specific other system?

-**Additional context**
+## Expected performance
+What performance did you expect?
+Did the system work faster in older Altinity Stable Builds?

+## Additional context
-Add any other context about the problem here.
+Add any other context about the problem here, including logs, error messages, stacktraces, and screenshots.